High Barnet tube station: History

+Housing development

+In the late 2010s, Places for London (the property arm of Transport for London) proposed that around 300 new homes would be built on the car park next to the station.
+The development would have around 40% affordable housing.
+The Barnet Society and local MP Theresa Villiers criticised the plans, with Villers calling the car park "heavily used".
+In 2025, an amended proposal was refused at committee by Barnet Council, despite a positive recommendation from officers.
+The scheme will pass to the Mayor of London, who may overturn the decision.

 Services

 Northern line trains are scheduled to arrive and depart every 3–9 minutes from the station's three southbound platforms, with trains operating to Morden via Bank or to Kennington, Battersea Power Station or Morden via Charing Cross.

-On days when Night Tube service is not running, between about 00:00 and 01:00, departing trains run as far as East Finchley only, from where journeys to central London can be continued by night bus N20, which also serves High Barnet station itself.

-When trains are no longer required to run on the Northern line, they may be stabled on the sidings to the east of the station.

 Connections

 London Buses routes 34, 107, 184, 234, 263, 307, 326, 383, 384, 389, school routes 606, 626, 634 and night route N20 serve the station.